Mihrab: Great Mosque of Córdoba

 The mihrab in the Great Mosque of Cordoba is a highly decorated piece of art that draws one's attention.
-It is a contribution made by Al-Hakam II that is not just used for prayer.
+It is a contribution made by the Umayyad caliph Al-Hakam II that is not just used for prayer.
 It is used as a place of convergence in the mosque, where visitors could be amazed by its beauty and gilded designs.
 The entrance is covered in mosaics "which links to the Byzantium tradition, produced by the craftsmen sent by Emperor Nicephorus II.
 These mosaics extend along the voussoirs with a geometric and plant-based design, but also in the inscriptions which record verses from the Koran".
 This mihrab is also a bit different from a normal mihrab due to its scale.
 It takes up a whole room instead of just a niche.
 This style of mihrab set a standard for other mihrab construction in the region.
 The use of the horseshoe arch, carved stucco, and glass mosaics made an impression for the aesthetic of mihrabs, "although no other extant mihrab in Spain or western North Africa is as elaborate."